priceline-partner-network/api-documentation/src/guides/hotel/migration.md

 ### Submitting a Cancellation to `Express.Cancel`

-The `Express.Cancel` call is used to submit a cancel request.
+The new call `Express.Cancel` is used to submit a cancel request.

 Before attempting to cancel, a reference to the `Express.LookUp` response should check to see that this element at `results` → `result` → `actions` → `cancel` is present.